Nael-Studio/nael-platform/examples/auth-http/README.md

 BETTER_AUTH_SECRET="your-64-byte-secret" bun run src/main.ts
 ```

 By default the server listens on <http://127.0.0.1:4100>.
 The `BetterAuthHttpModule` automatically registers every native Better Auth endpoint under `/api/auth/*`, so you can hit paths like `/api/auth/sign-up/email` or `/api/auth/get-session` immediately.
-A sample protected route is still available at `/profile`.
+The guard secures application routes such as `/profile`, while `@Public()` keeps endpoints like `/` and `/auth/session` open for unauthenticated calls.

 ## Configuration